tlabarta/gale-shapley-multilayer/README.md

 Calls the benchmark and runtime procedures.

 **benchmark:**
-For first part of the experiment.
+For first part of the experiment, investigating efficiency and stability of extended Gale-Shapley algorithm.
 Defines the parameter n for which benchmarks of n drivers and passengers shall be created using the methods from utilities.py.
 Finally matches the benchmarks using matching.py and calculates performance indicators with methods from utilities.py.
-Exports the results
+Exports the results as .csv.

 **runtime:**
+For second part of the experiment, investigating runtime of extended Gale-Shapley for an increasing set of drivers and passengers.

 **matching:**
+Contains procedures for executing the matching, calling utility methods for calculating performance indicators and returning the results.

 **utilities:**
+Contains methods for creating ETA, profit and gender preferences.
+Also contains methods for matching, calculating blocking pairs and calculating other performance indicators.